 Marinelli told reporters this week he wants the defense to play and tackle like a Raider should, meaning the unit dives to the football with aggression and grit.
 It's clear he wants to re-establish the fundamentals and get the defense playing a brand of football that embodies the Raider way.

-As the Raiders prepare to host the Los Angeles Chargers at Allegiant Stadium, view past matchups of the Silver and Black hosting their division rival
+As the Raiders prepare for Week 18 against the Los Angeles Chargers at Allegiant Stadium, view past matchups of the Silver and Black hosting their division rival.

 Who steps up on defense?